 This streaming service offers everything your child could possibly want, including Marvel, Pixar, and cartoons.
 Disney+ is the cheapest babysitter in the world.

 The streaming service launched in November 2019 and immediately became a cultural phenomenon.
-The tens of millions of subscribers and the most in-demand original show, The Mandalorian, confirm the service’s popularity.
+The 160+ million subscribers today prove the popularity of the service.

 There is no denying, Disney Plus is one of the best streaming services for kids, and for many, it should be #1 on this list.
 However, unless your child is a Marvel, Star Wars, or Pixar fan, the other content might not keep them as occupied as good old Spongebob.